loichyan/tmux-toggle-popup/README.md

 **Description**: A format string used to generate IDs for each popup, allowing you to customize how popups are shared across sessions, windows, and panes.
-By default, popups are independent across sessions, and within each session, popups are shared among the same project (identified by the directory name).
+By default, popups are independent across sessions, and in each session, popups are shared among the same project (identified by the directory name).
 A variable named `@popup_name` is assigned the name of the popup during the expansion of the format string.

 ## 🪝 Hooks